rehierl/node-tree-outliner/3-basic-design/3-5-3-levels-of-implicitness.md

 <!-- ======================================================================= -->
 ## SN{+}

-Recall the statements with regards to the descendants of an associated node.
+Recall the statements with regards to the descendants of associated nodes.

 **CLARIFICATION**
 (downwards): Section `s` loosely contains descendant `y` of node `x`, if `s` strictly contains `x`.

-Strictly associating a node is equivalent to associating a whole subtree of nodes.
+Associating a node is equivalent to associating a whole subtree of nodes.
 With the root of that subtree being the strictly associated node.

 **CLARIFICATION**
 (upwards): Descendant `y` of node `x` loosely belongs to section `s`, if `x` strictly belongs to `s`.

-A node belongs to any section that strictly contains any of its ancestor nodes.
+A node belongs to any section with which any of its ancestors is associated.
-Each node may therefore loosely belong to any number of sections.
+Each node may belong to any number of sections.

 <!-- ======================================================================= -->
 ## S{+}N